brynknowles/Ruby-Ice-Cream-Shop-App/README.md

 ## Acknowledgements

 I would like to thank all of the people who gave me advice along the way, and helped me work through things.
-There are too many to list!
+That includes many of the students, as well as teachers in my cohort.
+THANK YOU ALL.

 I would also like to thank google.com for it's endless supply of knowledge, whether it be succinct and understandable, or the exact opposite.